chozabu/JumpingCube/README.md

 This is currently a simple paint+chat plugin for retroshare.
 It uses some code from several other plugins, including electrons paintchat plugin.
 All data is sent using the "example" class - "encoded" as a string.
+Mouse positions are sent rather than image diffs.
 Expect mistakes, my C++ is very rusty, and im new to both QT and retroshare.